ElOceanografo/SDWBA.jl/README.md

 ![Krill frequency response](krill_freq_response.png)

 As expected, the target strength is lower at greater tilt angles, and the differences are more pronounced at higher freqencies in the geometric scattering region.

-The full documentation and function reference can be found at [http://sdwbajl.readthedocs.org/en/latest/](http://sdwbajl.readthedocs.org/en/latest/).